 Ask your employer about increased reimbursements if you previously deducted unreimbursed job expenses that you can no longer deduct due to the TCJA.

-Falcon Expenses is an iOS solution for expense tracking and management.
-Scan receipts, we type merchant, date and amount.
-Auto-track mileage expenses via GPS and log billable hours with an integrated timer.
-Quickly organize expenses by time period, project or client and easily prepare reports.
-Email reports to anyone in PDF or spreadsheet formats all from your phone.
-Use for reimbursements, taxes, record keeping or invoicing.
-Falcon Expenses is great for professionals, freelancers, realtors, business travelers, truckers and more.
-Find out more, here.
+Automatically track mileage expenses and expenses, keep an odometer log, receipt vault and log billable hours.
+Quickly organize expenses by time period, project or client and easily prepare reports for email to anyone in PDF or spreadsheet formats, all from your phone.
+Use for keeping track of tax deductions, reimbursements, taxes, record keeping, and more.
+Falcon Expenses is great for self-employed, freelancers, realtors, business travelers, truckers, delivery drivers, couriers, and more.

 Check out the following articles for more information about Falcon Expenses features and services:

 - How to Track Mileage Expenses with Falcon Expenses

 - Falcon Expenses Expense Report Template & What Expense Reports Look Like